Uberi/University-Notes/GENE123/GENE123.md

 Procedure:

 1. Assign one node to be the ground/reference node - $V_{ref} = 0$.
 This is the reference zero voltage, and can be any node, not necessarily the one with the lowest voltage.
 We draw a ground symbol (;wip: symbol) connected to that node in order to denote this.
-2. Write down equations implied by voltage sources to calculate voltage relations between nodes.
+2. Write out the equations implied by voltage sources to calculate voltage relations between nodes.
 For example, a 5V voltage source means that the voltage on one side is equal to the voltage on the other side plus 5: $V_{positive} = 5V + V_{negative}$.
 3. For each node we assume all currents are **leaving the node**, and write down the equations implied by KCL - $I_1 + \dots I_n = 0$ at each node.
 Substitute the values implied by current sources.
 4. Write each $I_1, \ldots, I_n$ in terms of voltage, generally using resistance and Ohm's law for resistors.
 Now we have a set of equations in terms of node voltages.
-5. Optionally, we can do the same thing with KVL relations, and add these equations to the set of voltage equations as well.
-6. Solving the system, we get the voltages at each node.
+5. Solving the system, we get the voltages at each node.
 Using this, it is possible to calculate the current at each node as well.

 The **essential nodes** of a circuit are those nodes that connect three or more circuit elements.